QuTech-Delft/OpenSquirrel/docs/tutorial.md

 ```

     Parsing error: Error at <unknown>:5:9..13: failed to resolve overload for cnot with argument pack (qubit, int)

+The issue is that the CNOT expects a qubit as second input argument, where an integer has been provided.

 The same holds for the `CircuitBuilder`, _i.e._, it also throws an error if arguments are passed of an unexpected type: